4GeeksAcademy/python-beginner-programming-exercises/exercises/10-Create-A-New-Function/README.md

 ## 📝 Instructions:

-1. Please now create a function called **generate_random** that generates and print a random number between 0 and 9 every time it is called.
+1. Please now create a function called **generate_random** that prints AND returns a random number between 0 and 9 every time it is called.

 ## 💡 Hint: